snowplow/documentation/docs/collecting-data/collecting-from-own-applications/javascript-trackers/javascript-tracker/javascript-tracker-v2/tracking-specific-events/index.md

 window.snowplow('trackPageView');
 ```

-Note: For this technique of sending on visibility change to work reliably, we recommend initialising the Snowplow tracker with `eventMethod: 'beacon'` and/or `stateStorageStrategy: 'cookieAndLocalStorage'` (if navigating to a page that also contains the JS Tracker).
+Note: For this technique of sending on visibility change to work reliably, we recommend initializing the Snowplow tracker with `eventMethod: 'beacon'` and/or `stateStorageStrategy: 'cookieAndLocalStorage'` (if navigating to a page that also contains the JS Tracker).
 Using the visibility change technique may not work as expected for Single Page Applications (SPA), you would need to send the aggregated event to the Snowplow collector on navigation within your application.

 We are using `visibilitychange` events as `beforeunload` isn't a reliable option for mobile devices when using `beacon`.
 You can read more about this on [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/sendBeacon#description).
-An idea on the different levels of compatibility of the different Page Visiblity API across browsers and mobile can here found [here](https://www.igvita.com/2015/11/20/dont-lose-user-and-app-state-use-page-visibility/).
+An idea on the different levels of compatibility of the different Page Visibility API across browsers and mobile can here found [here](https://www.igvita.com/2015/11/20/dont-lose-user-and-app-state-use-page-visibility/).

 #### `updatePageActivity`